lsst-sqre/sqr-064/index.rst

 #. push -- build and push the container.

-"push" is a synonym for "all" and is the default.  "build" is a synonym for "image".
+"push" is the default, and "all" is a synonym for it.  "build" is a synonym for "image".
 Note that we assume that the building user already has appropriate push credentials for the repository to which the image is pushed, and that no ``docker login`` is needed.

 If the image is built from a branch that is not ``prod``, and the ``supplementary`` tag is not specified, the supplementary tag will be